Adlai-1/FILE-RETRIEVAL-SYS/README.md

 # About
-A system that secures a user's access to files stored in a server.
+A File-Retrieval System that ensures the secure retrieval of sensitive content from a file-server.
+This system provides a robust and efficient way to retrieve files securely.

 # Key Feature
 * Symmetric encryption is used to secure the retrival and viewing of file content.